1jour1vin

 Manuals

-Cold settling for several hours, indigenous yeasts, semi-carbonic maceration for about 15 days with whole clusters, temperature control (maximum 28°C), one very gentle pump-over per day, 100% malolactic fermentation, neither fined nor filtered
+Cold settling for a few hours, indigenous yeasts, semi-carbonic maceration for about 15 days with whole clusters, temperature control (maximum 28°C), one very gentle pump-over per day, 100% malolactic fermentation, neither fined nor filtered

 Livestock farming